sarkeraumio/Smart-Electricity-Meter/README.md

 ---

-# 🟨 Part 1 · Sarker Aumio Kumar
+# 🟨 Aumio Kumar Sarker's contribution

 ## Sensing & Intelligence

-Aumio built the firmware foundation that the whole meter runs on, then layered monitoring, fault detection and machine-learning anomaly detection on top of it.
+I built the firmware foundation that the whole meter runs on, then layered monitoring, fault detection and machine-learning anomaly detection on top of it.

 | Subsystem | What it does |
 |:--|:--|